 During most of the year, male fallow deer will live in bachelor herds while females and fawns will group together.
 This same social structure is also seen in the red deer and white-tailed deer.
 However, during the fall rut, males will compete for breeding rights and will assemble harems (groups of females).

 This is particularly true in the red deer, where you can see a large group of females with one male.
 Fallow deer may form harems or several males may join a group of females.
 The larger, more dominant males will also establish and defend a territory, the most dominant securing the prime locations to woo the females.

 Male deer attract females in a few ways which vary a bit based on species.
 When males are scratching off their velvet or while in hard antler, they often will rub their antlers on trees or the ground in a display of dominance and fitness.

 Males will also challenge each other and clash antlers as they compete for females and/or territory.
 In some species (such as the red deer), males will roll in the mud and urinate on themselves, creating a “perfume” by which to attract females.

 The vocalization of a fallow deer sounds like roaring while a red deer’s call is closer to the bulging of an elk.
-These loud sounds can be heard over large distances – just ask our neighbors!
+These loud sounds can be heard over large distances – just ask Fossil Rim’s neighbors!

-The gestation (pregnancy) period for white-tailed, fallow and red deer ranges from 6.5 to 8 months based on the species.
-Females rear the fawns, and female offspring can breed when they are 1.5 to 2.5-years-old.
-Males reach sexual maturity between the age of 1 and 2; however, it could be several years before those males can truly compete with the more mature, established males.
+The gestation (pregnancy) period for white-tailed, fallow, and red deer ranges from 6.5-8 months based on the species.
+Females rear the fawns, and female offspring can breed when they are 1.5-2.5 years old.
+Males reach sexual maturity between age 1-2; however, it could be several years before those males can truly compete with the more mature, established males.